hailelagi/hailelagi.com/content/notes/atomics.md

 draft: true
 ---

-{{% callout %}}
-random notes and scribbles, does not meet any standards of quality or comprehension, here it is, anyway, otherwise it may never escape my drafts.
-{{% /callout %}}

 Atomics, typically a compiler intrinsic, platform/hardware dependent(x86, risc-v, arm etc), OS dependent. typically at least a pointer size -- in rust a [`usize`](https://doc.rust-lang.org/std/primitive.usize.html)